How to certify a vernal pool.

+How to certify a vernal pool.**

+>

-How to find on-line maps of certified and potential vernal pools
+> How to find on-line maps of certified and potential vernal pools

-To find the Mass GIS map of Certified and Potential Vernal Pool locations in Massachusetts, go to the MassGIS website , and click on the red MassGIS logo.
-(If this is your first visit to this site you may need to download the OLIVER Installer.)
+> To find the Mass GIS map of Certified and Potential Vernal Pool locations in Massachusetts, go to the MassGIS website , and click on “Oliver”, the MassGIS mapping tool.

-The map may take a few minutes to load depending on the speed of your computer.
+> The map may take a few minutes to load depending on the speed of your computer.
 A map of Massachusetts will appear.
 At the top, there is a tool bar with a +magnifying glass.
 Click on the +magnifying glass, then click-and-drag a box around the area you are interested in.
 Wait for the map to reload.
 You may need to do this a couple of times to zoom into where you want.

-- USGS Topographic Maps
+> - USGS Topographic Maps

-You can view only one of these map types at a time, (topographic map or ortho photo) not both.
-You can turn them on and off by checking the box at the lower right part of the screen, then clicking “Update Map”.
-If you have both layers checked (turned on) the one that is higher up in the lower right part of the screen will show.
-These images will only show when you are zoomed in enough.
-If you are not zoomed in enough, when you click “Update Map” the title of the layer will be grayed out.
+> You can view only one of these map types at a time, (topographic map or ortho photo) not both.
+You can turn them on and off by checking the box in the Active Data Layer section.
+If you have both layers checked (turned on) the one that is higher up in the list will show.

-To see the Certified Vernal Pools and Potential Vernal Pools look in the Available Data Layers section:
+> To see the Certified Vernal Pools and Potential Vernal Pools look in the Available Data Layers section:

-- Conservation/Recreation – Natural Heritage Data – NHESP Certified Vernal Pools
+> - Conservation/Recreation – Natural Heritage Data – NHESP Certified Vernal Pools